 2 Samuel 18

-3 But the people said, “You shall not go out; for if we must flee, they will not care for us; neither if half of us die, will they care for us.
+3 But the people said, “You shall not go out, for if we must flee, they will not care about us.
+Even if half of us die, they will not care about us.
 But you are worth 10,000 of us.
-Therefore now it is better that you are ready to help us out of the city.”
+Therefore now it is better that you are ready to help us from the city.”

 4 The king said to them, “I will do what seems best to you.”

 The king stood beside the gate, and all the people went out by hundreds and by thousands.
 5 The king commanded Joab and Abishai and Ittai, saying, “Deal gently for my sake with the young man, Absalom.”
 All the people heard when the king commanded all the captains concerning Absalom.